 David Lynch directed the 1984 adaptation of the 1965 novel.
 The $40 million film, which ultimately grossed $30 million and was a critical failure, has over the years become a cult favorite.

-Science fiction novelist Kevin J. Anderson, who is responsible for the Star Wars and X-Files spin-off novels among others, will serve as a creative consultant.
+Science fiction novelist Kevin J. Anderson, who is responsible for Star Wars and X-Files spinoff novels, among other works, will serve as a creative consultant.